ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 Usage: slcli block access-authorize [OPTIONS] VOLUME_ID

 Options:
-  -h, --hardware-id TEXT    The id of one SoftLayer_Hardware to authorize -v, --virtual-id TEXT     The id of one SoftLayer_Virtual_Guest to authorize -i, --ip-address-id TEXT  The id of one SoftLayer_Network_Subnet_IpAddress
+  -h, --hardware-id TEXT    The ID of a hardware server to authorize.
+  -v, --virtual-id TEXT     The ID of a virtual server to authorize.
-                            to authorize
+  -i, --ip-address-id TEXT  The ID of an IP address to authorize.
-  --ip-address TEXT         An IP address to authorize --help                    Show this message and exit.
+  -p, --ip-address TEXT     An IP address to authorize.
+  --help                    Show this message and exit.
 ```
 {:codeblock}